CMUChimpsLab/urban_analytics/analyze/map4/README.txt

 Trying to use google maps (copy from Andy) to display a map quickly and easily.
 Ideally we'd be able to display one user's tweets easily.
+This doesn't actually get there, but it does display a map, so that's a start.
+And puts lines over it.
+Screenshot in screenshot.png.

 Client-side, this uses require.js, which was a new thing to me. templates/layout.html includes templates/main.html, which includes the script